 The college selection process can be overwhelming.
 With so many schools to choose from, sometimes it’s hard to figure out which institution is right for you.
 Therefore, you must define some of the things you find necessary in a college or university while remaining flexible to other minor factors.
-Keep reading for some of the top things to consider when applying to college.
+Keep reading for four of the most important things to consider when applying to college.

 1. Location matters, but it’s not everything